unayo/unayo/README.md

 ### 🛠️ My Journey 🛠️
 I transitioned from a **UI/UX Designer** to a front-end developer, which allows me to merge design sensibilities with technical expertise in creating user-friendly and aesthetically pleasing web interfaces.

-### 🌱 My Digital Garden 🌱
-I write **technical notes** to document my learning journey and share insights on various programming topics.
-You can find my articles and notes on [BLOG](https://github.com/unayo/unayo)

 ### 🚀 Languages and Frameworks 🚀
 - **HTML5 / CSS / JavaScript**
 - **TailwindCSS / Bootstrap / Vue-Bootstrap / Element-plus**